 Let's face it, we all live on the Internet.
 One of the best ways of meeting women whether you're already in Brazil or still planning your trip is online.

-In fact, one of the nicest parts about meeting women online is that you can do something called “pipelining” – that is, contacting and chatting up women while you’re in your home country.
-Then, when you arrive to Brazil, you’ll already have a list of women waiting to see you.
+One of the nicest parts about meeting Brazilian women online is that you can do something called “pipelining” – that is, contacting and chatting up women while you're in your home country.
+Then, when you arrive in Brazil, you'll already have a list of women waiting to see you.

 This is one of the main advantages of meeting women online vs. meeting them offline.